POWERFUL PEOPLE. POWERFUL STORIES.

-A devoted Christian turns her back on the Church to pursue a path of sexual enlightenment and love through Tantra.
+A devoted Christian slams the door on the Church – against her parents’ hopes – and pursues a path of sexual freedom and love.

 Caitlyn Cook was raised in a conservative Christian household.
 As a teenager, she began to question everything she knew about herself and her religion.
 She had desires that felt both exhilarating and dangerous.
 She wanted to break free from the rules.
 But freedom came at a cost.
 Then Caitlyn discovered Tantra, and so began her pursuit of sexual enlightenment and healing.
 In My Breakup with God, Caitlyn opens up to her parents and seeks their understanding and approval of her beliefs.

 Just weeks before his passing, Sir Hector Busby discusses a legacy of celestial navigation and waka carving, considering who will carry the knowledge after he’s gone.

 We journey with 86-year-old Polynesian celestial navigator Sir Hekenukumai Pūhipi through the past, the present and into the future as he reflects on his life’s achievements and how his knowledge will be passed on.
 ‘Sir Hec’ has given his life to the restoration of Māori seafaring traditions.
 He built his first waka in the early 1970s, seeking out knowledge that in those days was in danger of being forgotten.